 The ultimate objective of an iJAG program is to provide participants with classroom and work-based learning experiences that result in a quality job, leading to a career after graduation or completion of the HiSET high school equivalency program.
 The primary process objectives differ depending on the program type. iJAG has four types of program applications:

 - Middle School Model: The primary mission of the Middle School Program is to help 6th to 8th graders to transition more successfully from middle to high school.
 Specialists will provide an array of counseling, skills development, career association, and experiential learning experiences that will improve their academic performance, school behavior, attendance, confidence, participation and self-esteem.
 Middle School participants will improve their skills in leading and being an effective member of a team.
-This model is currently offered at Council Bluffs Wilson Middle School and Dubuque Jefferson Middle School, and Northeast Junior High in Silvis, IL.
+This model is currently offered at Council Bluffs Wilson Middle School, Dubuque Jefferson Middle School, and Northeast Junior High in Silvis, IL.

 State administrators and Iowa businesses have taken a leadership role in implementing this program to provide Iowa educators and communities a viable solution to high dropout rates, low academic performance, youth unemployment and the increased demand for quality employees.

 iJAG provides an effective strategy to strengthen education systems by serving youth needing additional assistance in completing a secondary education, pursuing post-secondary education or training, and/or entering the workforce in a quality job leading to a career.

 - Job Placement